Pumpkin purée recipe ideas

 2. Butternut, maple & pecan lattice pie

 Spiced and golden brown, this butternut, maple & pecan pie is a slice of autumn on a plate.
-Dust your pie with icing sugar and serve with a dollop of crème fraîche for the ideal end to a comforting seasonal feast.
-This picture-perfect lattice is filled with cinnamon, nutmeg and plenty of ginger for an unbeatable spice combination.
+Dust with icing sugar and serve with a dollop of crème fraîche for the ideal end to a seasonal feast.
+This picture-perfect lattice is filled with cinnamon, nutmeg and plenty of ginger.

 3. Classic pumpkin pie